How To Get From Zagreb To Venice (& Venice To Zagreb)

 However, it is essential to note that all transportation schedules may change.
 Whether traveling by bus, train, or private transfer from Zagreb, check the respective company’s latest, up-to-date schedule.

-Zagreb To Venice Drive
+1. Zagreb To Venice Drive – The Easiest Way

 The drive from Zagreb to Venice is the “freest” way of traveling between cities.
 With your wheels, you’ll be able to stop wherever and whenever you please, perhaps even making a road trip out of the journey.
-You could take a couple of days and swing by places like Ljubljana and the UNESCO World Heritage-listed Škocjan Caves.
-The fastest route from Zagreb to Venice conveniently passes by both destinations.

 The total distance is about 385 kilometers.
 You should count on five or more hours to complete the drive from Zagreb to Venice without any detours.
 It’s difficult to predict how long it will take you because a border check is involved.
 Much of the route leads through Slovenia.